Christian Kragh Jespersen

 Biography

-I am a 4th-year PhD Candidate working at the Department of Astrophysical Sciences at Princeton University.
-I am advised by Peter Melchior and David N. Spergel .
-I work on applying Machine Learning and new statistical methods to astrophysics.
-My main astrophysical interests are extragalactic, but I am widely interested in almost all areas of astronomy.
-My thesis is focusing on constructing a link between low-dimensional representations made from dark-matter only cosmological simulations and observed galaxy spectra.
-This will be done in part with data from the upcoming surveys using the Prime Focus Spectrograph (PFS) , which I also spend a lot of time working on.
-For PFS, I mostly focus on learning more about the ways we can use the emission of the atmosphere itself, called airglow, to improve the performance of our surveys.
-Outside of PFS, I am also a member of the Learning the Universe (LtU) collaboration and the Legacy Survey of Space and Time Dark Energy Science Collaboration (LSST-DESC).
+I am a 5th and final-year PhD Candidate working at the Department of Astrophysical Sciences at Princeton University.
+I am advised by Peter Melchior and David N. Spergel.
+I work on applying new statistical methods to astrophysics, integrating inductive biases, geometric and physical constraints into well-calibrated Bayesian and Machine Learning models.
+My main interests are extragalactic, but I am interested in almost all areas of astronomy (e.g., the molecular structure of interstellar dust).
+My thesis will focus on constructing a link between low-dimensional representations of dark-matter only cosmological simulations and observed galaxy spectra.
+This will be achieved with data from the Prime Focus Spectrograph (PFS), which I optimize by understanding and using the emission of the atmosphere itself (airglow) to improve the instrument calibration.

-I am very passionate about showing our wonderful universe to the public, and I frequently lead the public observing nights at Peyton Hall, and I give outreach talks at Astronomy On Tap Trenton.
+I love showing our wonderful universe to the public, and I frequently lead the public observing nights at Peyton Hall, and give outreach talks at Astronomy On Tap Trenton.

-Outside of academia, I like all things to do with mountains (climbing, hiking, camping), with oceans/water (sailing, swimming, windsurfing), and gardening.
-I even like gardening so much that I have ended up being the coordinator of my local community garden.
+Outside of academia, I like all things to do with mountains, oceans, and gardening (I organize the local community garden).

 Originally from Denmark, I obtained my Bachelor’s degree from the Niels Bohr Institute at the University of Copenhagen in 2021, with a thesis on Neutrino Detection in IceCube.